gy17rawg/Assignment1/README.md

 # RUNNING THE PROGRAM & EXPECTATIONS

-1) Download all code from the Assignment 1 GitHub repository.
+1) Download all code from the Assignment 1 GitHub repository then extract.
 Code > Download Zip > Extract All
 2) Open terminal with the extracted folder as directory (Mac > 'New Terminal at Folder' ¦ Windows > Type cmd then enter into address bar while in the chosen folder)
 3) Type 'python Practical.py' followed by: Number of iterations, number of agents, neighbourhood size (the maximum distance for communication between agents to occur) (With a space at the beginning and in between each) e.g. python Practical.py 10 20 10
 4) The variables will be displayed in the command line